FusionAuth/fusionauth-site/site/_posts/2020-09-01-microservices-gateway.md

 An API gateway with microservices is a common pattern for enterprise architectures.
 In this post, we'll pretend we're setting this up for an eCommerce enterprise.
 Our gateway application is a central API that will control access to a product catalog service and a product inventory service.
 We'll allow customers to access public endpoints but require authentication for some of the product inventory endpoints.

 For this article, we're going to need a running FusionAuth instance and three simple Node/Express applications.
 You can download the [example project](https://github.com/FusionAuth/fusionauth-example-node-services-gateway) for this article and customize your FusionAuth configuration accordingly, or you can follow along conceptually.

+If you want to follow along, it will be very helpful the [5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) first, as that will set up the needed users and roles in FusionAuth.

 We're going to have four applications running, on the following ports:
 * FusionAuth: `9011`